 The Property Accounting Department is responsible for maintaining the accounting records on all real and tangible personal property (land, buildings, and equipment) acquired or disposed of by the County and

 constitutional officers, with the exception of the Orange County Sheriff

-The Comptroller is the designated custodian of records and retention for her own operations, as well as for all organizational units of the Board of County Commissioners and certain other Orange County
+The Comptroller is the designated custodian of records and retention for his own operations, as well as for all organizational units of the Board of County Commissioners and certain other Orange County

 constitutional officers.
 The Records Management Department approves and oversees the schedules